- ESG /

 Sensitive ecological sites

-We have identified 35 operational sites, and other land we own, near or adjacent to areas designated as having biodiversity value by the United Nations or national conservation lists.
-These have a relatively small total area of approximately 25 km².
+We have identified 55 operational sites, and other land we own, that are near or adjacent to areas designated as having biodiversity value by the United Nations or national conservation lists.
+These sites have a total area of approximately 6.77km².

 Several of our sites are also in, or close to, the habitats of species that are designated as threatened by the International Union for Conservation of Nature.
 In all cases, we are managing these sites in accordance with our licence conditions and the expectations of local stakeholders.